-As the prophet Muhammad started talking publically about his faith, the tripe leaders of Mecca were convinced that Muhammad was a serious threat to their way of life and their old religion.
+As the Prophet Muhammad started talking publically about his faith, the tripe leaders of Mecca were convinced that the Prophet Muhammad was a serious threat to their way of life and their old religion.

 The Prophet Muhammad gained followers and an alarmingly fast rate.
 The tribe leaders concluded that an assassination was in order.

 This was in June 622.
-Muhammad was warned of the plot that the tribal leaders had to take his life.
+The Prophet Muhammad was warned of the plot that the tribal leaders had to take his life.

-During the night Muhammad and his dear friend Abu Bakr slipped out and fled from Mecca.
-(Abu Bakr was the first person to declare that he was a Muslim outside the family members of Muhammad.
+During the night the Prophet Muhammad and his dear friend Abu Bakr slipped out and fled from Mecca.

-At dawn it was discover that Muhammad had disappeared.
+At dawn it was discover that the Prophet Muhammad had disappeared.